 There can also be a cost savings associated with bird’s nest custody.
 Under a traditional custody setup, both parents need to maintain a residence that is designed to meet the needs of a child.
 However, with bird’s nest custody, only one residence must be outfitted and designed with a minor child in mind.

 A major downside to bird’s nest custody is that the scheme truly requires the parents to be able to communicate effectively.
 In addition, the parents must be highly capable of respecting each other’s boundaries because they both do share a common space in the form of the child’s primary residence.

 In some cases, a judge may entertain a proposal for bird’s nest custody and deem the structure to be in the best interests of the minor child.
 Bird’s nest custody underscores the possibility the many judges are willing to entertain unique concepts to ensure that the best interests of the child are satisfied when it comes to the matter of custody and parenting time or visitation.

 Peter Van Aulen’s practice focuses on divorce and family law.
 He has been a practicing NJ divorce lawyer for twenty-three years.
 Mr. Van Aulen was certified by the New Jersey Supreme Court as a matrimonial attorney.
 A distinction given to few attorneys.
-If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen to schedule a free consultation.
+If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen to schedule a free 30 minute in office consultation.